 You know we’re suckers for healthy versions of holiday foods (see: our healthy Christmas brunch menu).
-Arie-Elle of Nourish & Inspire Me, an awesome wellness blog, happens to be as well!
-She’s been so kind as to share the Healthy Holiday Trifle recipe from her blog’s latest e-book with Hello Glow readers.
+Arie-Elle of Nourish & Inspire Me has been so kind as to share this Healthy Holiday Trifle recipe.

 Arie-Elle’s trifle (she calls it a “Summer Trifle” since she’s Australian :) is a healthier remix of a family favorite; this and all the recipes in the Christmas-recipe e-book A Nourishing Christmas – The Sweet Edition, are dairy-free, gluten-free, paleo-friendly and soy-free!
 A Nourishing Christmas also contains recipes for favorites like egg nog smoothies, gingerbread and cherry-chocolate cheesecake.
-Check out her Pantry Staples e-book, too—you can even bundle the books and get a discount.
 Says Arie-Elle:

 Trifle is a traditional English/Australian dessert that my grandma has made at Christmas time since I was little.
 Unfortunately, my grandma (bless her heart) would use packet custard, sugary, jelly, processed sponge biscuits and cream.
 Although it tasted delicious, these ingredients don’t really fit in to my whole-food philosophy so I set out to create a whole food version of a trifle that was not only nourishing for the body but delicious!
 And oh boy, is it delicious!

 As always with my recipes, I like to keep it simple, so I decided to make a raw custard out of cashew cream – and I think I prefer it to the real stuff!
 In place of the sponge biscuits I made a paleo-friendly coconut sponge cake out of coconut flour and eggs, which is so divine we had to stop ourselves from eating it all!